 The differences between bralettes and bras are more than just personal preference.
 The key difference is that bralettes are much more multi-purposeful than bras, especially when it comes to the ways in which they can be worn.
 The bralette has become a popular overgarment to pair with everything from a crisp work shirt, to an old tee seeking a second life.
 Bralettes can even serve as a top all on their own, while bras are strictly seen as an undergarment.

 Unlike normal bras, bralettes do not rely on the use of spaghetti straps, which means you never have to deal with the intolerable digging, scratching, and readjusting that comes with a bra when you wear a bralette.
-And the best part is, when you wear a bralette, you won’t ever have to surrender your support, no matter your cup size.
-So if your bra has been slowing you down, it’s time to make a switch to the bralette, where you’ll never have to worry about comfort again.
+And the best part is, when you wear bralettes, you won’t ever have to surrender your support, no matter your cup size.
+So if your unstructured bra has been slowing you down, it’s time to make a switch to the bralette, where you’ll never have to worry about comfort again.

-Finally, bralettes are consistently less expensive than underwire bras, due to their lack of wires and thick cups.
+Finally, bralettes are consistently less expensive than traditional bras, due to their lack of wires and thick cups.
 Funnily enough, it’s their lack of wires and cups that not only make them cheap but make bralettes last longer, too.

 Benefits of Wearing a Bralette Over a Bra